Report

 Published: 20 November 2017

-A report prepared by Sergiy Klymchuk, Mike Thomas, Sergei Gulyaev and Tanya Evans.
+Prepared by Sergiy Klymchuk, Mike Thomas, Sergei Gulyaev and Tanya Evans.

 A one-year project to evaluate the impact of the regular use of puzzles, paradoxes and sophisms (PPS) as a pedagogical strategy for enhancing generic thinking skills of tertiary science, technology, engineering and mathematics (STEM) students.